 – Make sure you send all of the required documents.
 Incomplete applications will not be accepted and will be returned.

 – It is necessary for the signature to be notarized if the declaration is made outside our jurisdiction (checked by the address on the return envelope).

 – Person requesting this certificate must be a legal resident of Portugal, regardless of citizenship

-Bongers International, the movers in the Netherlands (I swear, that is really their name!) now says that the container has arrived in Rotterdam and that the new guestimate for arrival in Porto is between May 5-11th.
+Bongers International, the movers in the Netherlands (I swear, that is really their name.) now says that the container has arrived in Rotterdam.
+The new guestimate for arrival in Porto is between May 5-11th.
 Let’s hope it’s later since it took the Portuguese consulate in SF a week to reply to my email.
-Once I assemble all the documents, translate our inventory into Portuguese and have it all notarized, I must Fedex it all to the consulate with a prepaid return envelope and a check for $50.03 for the cost of the certificate. ($50.03, really?)
-I can only hope that I can pull it all together and get the certificate back before our things arrive.
-Boa sorte!
+Once I assemble all the documents, translate our inventory into Portuguese and have it all notarized, I must FedEx it all to the consulate with a prepaid return envelope and a check for $50.03 for the cost of the certificate. ($50.03, really?)
+I can only hope that I can pull it all together, and get the certificate back before our things arrive.
+Boa sorte.
 (Good luck) with that.
-Now, if only we actually owned anything worth the $9k that we could sell to make up for our stupidity!
-Experience is an expensive teacher, I guess!
-Caraças, I say!
+If only we actually owned anything worth the $9k we could sell to make up for our stupidity.
+Experience is an expensive teacher, I guess.
+Caraças, I say.